lkrsova/lkrsova.github.io/_projects/2024-07-01-Enchanted-village-level-design.md

 ---

 ### Design goal:
 Have a playable and spatially readable level with a minimalistic gameplay scripted using Blueprints.
-Player's objective is to gather items, solve basic enviromental puzzles, and interact with NPCs whoguide the player.
+Player's objective is to gather items, solve basic enviromental puzzles, and interact with NPCs who guide the player.

-As this is my The goal was also to learn how to navigate UE5
+As this is my first playable project made with UE5 I used this opportunity to learn how to navigate UE5 and get familiar with basci tools and Blueprints.

 ### Process